 The Harvey Region features some stunning public art works, all created by local artists or community groups, just waiting to be discovered!
 Featured below is a list of these art works and where to find them.

-Mosaics and Murals of Harvey WA are a much sort out attraction in the south west.
-You will find these unique mosaics at the entrances to Harvey, Binningup, Clifton Park, Cookernup, Myalup & Yarloop.
+The Town Entrance Statements the Harvey Region are a much sought out attraction in the South West.
+You can find these unique works at the entrances to Harvey, Binningup, Brunswick Junction, Clifton Park, Cookernup, Myalup, Yarloop.
 Other mosaics can be seen at the Harvey Visitor Centre and the Australind Shopping Centre.

-This 3.6 x 2.7m entry depicts the tree lined streets of Cookernup in the colours of the 4 seasons reflecting on nature around the community – trees, frogs, swamp hens and wood.
-Created is the cut of Jarrah showing years of growth.
+This 3.6 x 2.7m mosaic depicts the tree lined streets of Cookernup in all the colours of the four seasons.
+It reflects on the nature surrounding the community depicting trees, frogs, swamp hens and wood.
+Created in the shape of a cut Jarrah tree trunk with rings representing years of growth.
 Completed 2010.

 Uduc Road, Harvey.
 Inspired by the shape of the diversion and Harvey’s agricultural and heritage background.

 - Yarloop Town Entrance - Johnston Road just off the South Western Highway

 Designed by Celestin Hutchinson in consultation with the Yarloop Townscape Strategy Working Group.
 Constructed with rammed earth and a detailed mosaic design.
 The design depicts the town's rich timber and rail history with a steam train as it's feature winding through Jarrah forests.
 Funded by the Alcoa Yarloop Townscape Fund.
 Completed in 2011.

 - Australind Leisure Centre Australind Leisure Centre This is where you will find this mosaic.
 “Where Ordinary becomes Extraordinary”.
 Completed 1997.